Kavumkalakhil/NEOWISE-GLOBE-PROTOCOL-GAME/README.md

 - **MySQL:** Used to store login credentials and progress.
 - Copy the image to the same directory

-'''bash
-Install the necessary Python libraries using the following:

 ## Installation

 ## To install Python Modules